uhub/awesome-c-sharp/README.md

 * [JuppOtto/Google-Cardboard](https://github.com/JuppOtto/Google-Cardboard) - This C# script provides an auto walk function to the google cardboard Unity sdk.
 Attach that script to the CardboardMain-GameObject.
 Have fun!
 * [IgniteInteractiveStudio/SLSharp](https://github.com/IgniteInteractiveStudio/SLSharp) - Runtime IL-to-shader translation engine for C#/.NET.
 * [davidfowl/CacheR](https://github.com/davidfowl/CacheR) - A distributed cache implemented on top of SignalR
-* [williamhallatt/aspnet-core-webapi-jwt-auth-example](https://github.com/williamhallatt/aspnet-core-webapi-jwt-auth-example) - An example of how you can issue JWT tokens with ASP.NET Core 1, authenticate a user with the tokens issued and restrict access to controller methods based on user claims using ASP.NET Core MVC's policy features in a Web API project.
 * [tayfuzun/MyoSharp](https://github.com/tayfuzun/MyoSharp) - C# Wrapper for the Myo Armband
 * [Ruslan-B/AR.Drone](https://github.com/Ruslan-B/AR.Drone) - The AR.Drone 2.0 controlling library for C#/.NET and Mono, with video support.
 * [nuitsjp/CopyToMarkdownAddIn](https://github.com/nuitsjp/CopyToMarkdownAddIn) - Copy from Excel to Markdown AddIn